Souldefier22/Capstone-Journal/README.md

   Created a loop for going backwards through an account's transactions Look at the Long Term Transaction API
   Explore other API

+3/2/2022

+  Looked at alternative API's
+  Determined the offset of the solanabeach api couldn't go above 1000 and can't be used Resolved first issue of timeout error by switching to genesysgo endpoint for the API
+    Loop takes too long to iterate trhough the transactions because only 1000 can be grabbed at a time Will still time out but takes longer because there is no limit on the number of API calls Met with TA to update them on the ongoing problems with the API's and discuss next steps